hacks-guide/Guide-WiiU/docs/extras/dump-games.md

 1. Copy the contents of the `wup_installer_gx2.zip` file to the root of your SD Card.
 1. Copy the contents of the newly downloaded wudd `.zip` file to the root of your SD Card.
-1. Take the SD Card out of your PC and plug it into your Wii U.
+1. Take the SD Card out of your PC and insert it into your Wii U.
 1. Power on your Wii U.
 1. Launch the Homebrew Launcher and start the wudd app.
 1. Change dump location to the SD Card.